FXinnovation/fx-terraform-module-aws-rds/README.md

 Terraform module that helps you create a RDS instance.

+This module can create :
+  * 1 RDS cluster with n RDS cluster endpoint OR 1 RDS db instance (dynamicly choosen depending the engine)
+  * 1 option group (if not RDS cluster)
+  * 1 parameter group / cluster parameter group (dynamicly choosen depending the engine)
+  * 1 subnet group
+  * 1 KMS key
+  * 1 security group that allow security groups and/or cidr range to access to the database
+  * Export RDS endpoint, RDS reader endpoint, RDS port, master username, master password, database name and character set name on SSM parameters.
+Master username and master password are stored as SecureString, encrypted by a KMS key.

 ## Limitations:

  * This module doesn't support RDS global cluster creation.
 There is an issue with deletion :